 So shall my silence with their music chime.

-The second half of The Thaw begins with a turn, there is a change in the speaker’s tone as he comes to terms with the fact that he will never mean to the sun what the earth does, or visa versa.
+The second half of The Thaw begins with a turn, there is a change in the speaker’s tone as he comes to terms with the fact that he will never mean to the sun what the earth does or vice versa.
 His tone becomes more resigned and less fanciful and introspective.
 He begins this section by stating that he knows he will never “tinkle [or] fume” as the elements of the earth do.
 The speaker will never be a true part of the processes of the earth.

 He knows that he is only one very small piece in a very large system.
 The speaker is able to see himself as being “One jot” that helps to “forward…Time.”
 He is one force acting on the present, nothing more.
 It is his fate to “hearken while these ply the loom.”
 The speaker must stand back and watch the elements work, as if on a loom, shaping the earth.
 He can take no active part in the process.